1922 regnal list of Ethiopia: Ag'azyan Dynasty

 Sheba is usually considered by historians to have been the south Arabian kingdom of Saba, in an area that later became part of the Aksumite Empire.
 The Kebra Nagast however specifically states that Sheba was located in Ethiopia.
 This has led to some historians arguing that Sheba may have been located in a region in Tigray and Eritrea, which was once called "Saba".
 Stuart Munro-Hay noted that the monarchy of Dʿmt called itself "D'amat and Saba" on its own royal inscriptions from c.
 800 BC.
 American historian Donald N. Levine suggested that Sheba may be linked with the historical region of Shewa, where the modern Ethiopian capital Addis Ababa is located.
-Additionally, a Sabaean connection with Ethiopia is evidenced by a number of settlements on the Red Sea coast that emerged around 500 BC and were influenced by Sabaean culture.
+Additionally, a Sabaean connection with Ethiopia is evidenced by several settlements on the Red Sea coast that emerged around 500 BC and were influenced by Sabaean culture.
 These people were traders and had their own writing script.
-Gradually over time their culture merged with that of the local people.
+Gradually, over time, their culture merged with that of the local people.
 The Sabaean language was likely the official language of northern Ethiopia during the pre-Axumite period (c.
 500 BC to 100 AD).
 Some historians believe that the kingdom of Dʿmt, located in modern-day Eritrea and Ethiopia, was Sabaean-influenced, possibly due to Sabaean dominance of the Red Sea or due to mixing with the indigenous population.

 Josephus wrote that that Achaemenid king Cambyses II conquered the capital of Aethiopia and changed its name from "Saba" to "Meroe".
 Josephus also stated the Queen of Sheba came from this region and was queen of both Egypt and Ethiopia.
 This suggests that a belief in a connection between Sheba and Kush was already in place by the 1st century AD.
 Michael of Tinnis, who compiled the History of the Patriarchs of Alexandria in the 11th century, located Sheba in the country of "al-Habasha" (Abyssinia).

 Louis J. Morié placed the early monarchs of this line within the "Hyksos" dynasty in his narrative.
 He claimed that the Hyksos were known as the "Agaazi" to the Abyssinians, which is likely the reason why they were placed in the "Ag'azyan" dynasty on this regnal list.

 Peter Truhart, in his book Regents of Nations, dated the kings from Akbunas Saba II to Lakndun Nowarari to 1930–1730 BC and listed them as a continuation of the line of "Kings of Ethiopia and Meroe" that begun in 2145 BC.
 Truhart's regnal list then jumps forward and dates the kings from Tutimheb onwards as contemporaries of the Eighteenth and Nineteenth dynasties of Egypt, with a date range of 1552–1185 BC.
 Truhart also identified modern-day Ethiopia with the Land of Punt.
 His list however omits the High Priests of Amun from Herihor to Pinedjem II.

-The following table uses names that are a combination of those used in Tafari's, Taye Gabra Mariam's and Heruy Wolde Selassie's lists.
+The following table uses names from Tafari's, Taye Gabra Mariam's, and Heruy Wolde Selassie's lists.